James (2008 film)

 James is a 2008 Northern Irish coming-of-age short film.
 The film stars Niall Wright as James, a teenage boy attempting to come to terms with his burgeoning homosexuality.

 Plot summary

 James (Niall Wright) is a withdrawn and secretive teenager, coming from a family with long-buried secrets.
-With no friends and a refusal to confide with his parents (Margaret Goodman and Gerry Doherty), he faces an inner battle as he comes to terms with his sexuality.
+With no friends and a refusal to confide in his parents (Margaret Goodman and Gerry Doherty), he faces an inner battle as he comes to terms with his sexuality.
 His literature teacher, Mr. Sutherland (Matt Jennings), is his sole beacon of hope, believing that he may understand the trouble he faces.
 However, in his moment of need, Sutherland, concerned by the risks involved, fails to provide James with the support he needs.
-Devoid of hope, he makes an audacious decision to turn to seemingly the last person who can help, an old man (Louis Rolston) that he meets in the public toilets.
+Devoid of hope, he makes an audacious decision to turn to seemingly the last person who can help, an old man (Louis Rolston) who he meets in the public toilets.